GMF Works Toward the Future with Carbon Offsets

 History of Carbon Offset Credits

 Carbon credits for forests have their roots in the Kyoto Protocol in the late 1990’s.
 While that agreement didn’t gain the international consensus about climate change that it sought, it did call for greenhouse gas (GHG) reductions.
 That call has been answered over time by both governments and organizations around the world.

 Fast forward, and a new currency in carbon has been established, known as carbon credits, which involve voluntary and compliance agreements to reduce the spewing of carbon in the atmosphere by industries, business entities, and countries.

-Those who buy offsets in the form of carbon credits are to use them as a transitional tool as they develop capacity to reduce their own carbon footprint over time and stay within their cap.
+Those who buy offsets in the form of carbon credits are meant to use them as a transitional tool as they develop the capacity to reduce their own carbon footprint over time and stay within their cap.